DanielJDupont/DeepRL/README.md

 The neural network that represents **$π(a∣s)$** will output a vector that sums to 1.
 If we have three actions, we have three outputs for each action for a state we use as input into the neural network:
 $π(a_1∣s)+π(a_2∣s)+π(a_3∣s)=1$

-The policy function is state dependent.
+The policy function is state dependent with a single state used as input.
+A probability is output for each action.
 We can sample an action from the distribution of probabilities or simply take a deterministic approach and select the action with the highest probability, or use a combination of both approaches.

 **Reward or Return**: Typically denoted with $r$ or $R$, some choose to use $R_t$ to be explicit with time, which is not needed.
 Some use $G$ and $G_t$ instead of $R$.
 The discount factor in reward calculations is typically denoted as $γ$ but some use $β$ or other symbols.